Aliases for RARRES2 Gene

 GeneCards Summary for RARRES2 Gene

 RARRES2 (Retinoic Acid Receptor Responder (Tazarotene Induced) 2) is a Protein Coding gene.
-Diseases associated with RARRES2 include obesity and skin squamous cell carcinoma.
+Diseases associated with RARRES2 include skin squamous cell carcinoma and vascular disease.
 GO annotations related to this gene include receptor binding.

 UniProtKB/Swiss-Prot for RARRES2 Gene